-et's start by understanding what a DUI arrest in Rockford and surrounding counties entails.
+Let’s start by understanding what a DUI arrest in Rockford and surrounding counties entails.
 You may assume you are facing one charge.
-However, an arrest for DUI actually starts three (3) cases in motion:
+However, there’s more to DUI defense than you may have considered, and an arrest for DUI actually starts three (3) cases in motion:

 - First, you have a vehicle impoundment and in some circumstances, the arrest is a violation of your civil rights.
 It’s possible we can litigate the typically punitive amount that’s charged to retrieve your car from the tow yard.

 - The third part of your case is what you would traditionally think your case is comprised of.
 This requires the court appearances on the criminal side of the case (misdemeanor or felony).
-As a DUI & Criminal attorney in Rockford, I've handled a large amount of these cases and will compare the facts of your case to seek all available defenses to your charge.
-If the traffic stop was invalid that led to your arrest, if you provided a breath sample at the jail but the logbook had errors or the machine had an error during the sample, or maybe the officer doesn’t administer field sobriety tests correctly can lead to inadmissible evidence, making it harder for the State to try and prove you guilty at trial.
-Each detainment has at least something at issue that may help your case, despite how your arrest may have occurred no matter how bad it may have been, talk to me now, so you can thank me later.
+As a DUI defense and criminal attorney in Rockford, the Law Office of Paul M. Marriett has handled a large amount of these cases and will compare the facts of your case to seek all available defenses to your charge.
+If the traffic stop that led to your arrest was invalid, if you provided a breath sample at the jail but the logbook had errors or the machine had an error during the sample, or maybe the officer doesn’t administer field sobriety tests correctly, this can lead to inadmissible evidence.
+This makes it more difficult for the State to try and prove your guilt at trial.
+Each detainment has at least something at issue that may help your case.
+Despite how your arrest may have occurred no matter how bad it may have been, talk to an attorney now about your DUI defense.

 An Attorney Will Greatly Assist Your DUI Defense